JulyJ/MindBot/README.md

 This repo contains source code for Telegram @MindDumpBot.

-For beginning you can install bot with pip manager:
+You can install bot with pip installer:

 ```
 $ git clone https://github.com/JulyJ/MindBot